by Brett Stewart, Founding Dean & Musical Director

-It came to a head between front of house and backstage staff trying to figure out the right course of action, until finally someone came to the stage frantically and said, “Everyone needs to evacuate the building now!”
-I was still at the conductor’s podium with other conductors standing close by, and without giving it any thought beforehand something caused these words to be blurted from my mouth, loudly: “Stop!
+It came to a head between front-of-house and backstage staff trying to figure out the right course of action, until finally someone came to the stage frantically and said, “Everyone needs to evacuate the building now!”
+I was still at the conductor’s podium with other conductors standing close by, and without giving it any thought beforehand, something caused these words to be blurted from my mouth, loudly: “Stop!
 We’re not going anywhere until we’ve prayed.
 Brandon, please pray.”
-The chaos halted – even the Carnegie staff stood sill, taken back by my request.
+The chaos halted—even the Carnegie staff stood still, taken back by my request.
 But without skipping a beat Brandon offered a beautiful prayer calling upon the heavens to give us power and light.
 It wasn’t until the next day that we would begin to realize what form of power and light the Lord would provide.

 After the prayer I mentioned to everyone in that hall that I believe MCO participants are some of the most faith-filled people in the world, and that if anyone could make this happen, they could, and that I expected every one of them to keep up the praying until we had power again.
 I personally believe the rock-solid faith of those 1000+ youth and adults is what opened the heavens that evening.
 It is what made MCO participants and leadership spring into action to make the impromptu street concert happen.
 It beckoned the masses to 56th Street to hear us sing.
 It opened the wireless conduits and put the right people in the right place at precisely the right time to spread our music and story to millions.